 Of course, the inter-conference games are part of why we love college football, but like many, coach Holtz agrees that changes need to be made in how these games are scheduled and what the College Football Playoff Committee can do to help.

-“If [the playoff committee] will just look at what’s in front of them and do what’s necessary, then expansion of the playoffs is going to happen.
+“If will just look at what’s in front of them and do what’s necessary, then expansion of the playoffs is going to happen.
 We need to have an eight-team field that includes all five conference champions from the Power-5.
 I mean, look at what we’ve got.
 You have five big conferences, and everyone else, and then only four playoff spots.
 This system is part of what’s fueling this conference vs. conference talk.

 Oct 16, 2013; Irving, TX, USA; College Football Playoff executive director Bill Hancock (left) and new chairman of the playoff committee Jeff Long right) answer questions during a press conference at the College Football Playoff Headquarters.
 Mandatory Credit: Kevin Jairaj-USA TODAY Sports